March 09, 2026

 Texture is the whole story with basil seeds in drinks.
 Understanding it properly is the difference between expecting the wrong thing and enjoying the experience from the first sip.

+When you take a sip of a basil seed drink, the seeds arrive in your mouth with the liquid.
+You feel small, individual, soft pearls floating alongside the drink.
 They do not feel rubbery.
 They do not feel gummy.
 The gel coating is so soft that it dissolves almost instantly on the tongue if you do not actively chew.

+Most people chew lightly and naturally without thinking about it.
+The chew is brief and gentle.
+The seeds are finished in under a second.
 The overall mouthfeel is the combination of the cold liquid and the soft floating pearls.
 The drink feels more substantial than plain liquid.
 More satisfying.
 More present in the mouth.

 Boba pearls, but much smaller, lighter, and softer.
 Boba has a dense, starchy chew.
 Basil seeds have a delicate, gel-like give with almost no resistance.